Let's Talk Male Fertility + 3 Ways to Boost His Chances of Becoming a Dad

 Some women choose to share their ovulation calendar with their partner, so he has it top of mind that it's baby-making time.

 While some men might appreciate it, others might prefer not knowing because of performance anxiety.
 If he might be feeling the pressure to perform, be kind to your partner.
 Consider taking ovulation off the calendar right now, and remember what it was like to enjoy each other physically without the baby-making pressure.
 Consider wearing something different to bed.
 Light some candles in the bedroom.
 Try some things that you both used to enjoy doing.
-Check out timestamp 9:38 of my podcast: Sex Therapy with Dr. Karen Stewart for some other ideas.
+Check out timestamp 9:38 of my podcast: Sex Therapy with Dr. Karen Stewart or the podcast episodes below for some other ideas.

 If you're having trouble even considering sex for fun right now, find ways to reconnect with each other in other ways.
 Pay attention to what also has been lost in your life.
 IVF and alternative fertility methods can get expensive, but get creative.
 Find a way to start date night again.
 Get curious about the things that matter to them right now.
 While this isn't an easy process, prioritizing your relationship will do wonders for both of you, your partner, and your mindsets in the process.